kyuhyunc/game_dragonflight/README.md

 doxygen config.txt
 #Command to run
 ./game_dragonflight
-(the name of output file can be differ by the name of directory)
+*side note1: the name of output file can be differ by the name of directory *side note2: the executable file may not be in the current directory depending which OS you use.
+(for the mac users, it might be under "public_dragonflight.app/Contents/MacOS/")
 ```

 ### Screenshots